 Calories have been calculated using an online calculator.
 Nutritional information offered on Honest Food Talks is for general information purposes and are only rough estimations.

 Love Asian desserts and snacks?
-Follow us on Instagram @honestfoodtalks to get inspired with a variety of traditional and modern treats to soothe your sweet tooth!
+Follow us on Instagram @honestfoodtalks to get inspired with various traditional and modern treats to soothe your sweet tooth!